 \section*{Abstract}

 Lifespan variation has been increasingly gaining attention as a measure of population health and mortality.
-Using a range of lifespan variation indicators, many studies have analysed periods of steadily declining mortality highlighting a strong correlation between measures and a consistent negative relationship between lifespan variation and life expectancy.
-However, this association weakens when considering situations of stagnating or fluctuating life expectancy and the behaviour of lifespan variation in times of significant mortality increase is still largely unknown.
-Using data from the Human Mortality Database to analyse five mortality crises, we find that during these events relative lifespan variation increases, while absolute variation drops.
-Our results nuance the known relationship between lifespan variation and life expectancy and show how using different measures of lifespan variation can provide a more rounded understanding of a population's mortality.
-Using decomposition by age, we show that the divergences between the two types of measures are driven by the different weight of older age mortality change.
-We also find that during the crisis period, female lifespan variation is less affected than the males', a discrepancy which is mostly driven by an unequal weight of infant and child mortality.
+Many studies have analysed periods of steady mortality decline highlighting a strong correlation between lifespan variation and life expectancy.
+More recently, studies have found that his association weakens, and even reverses, when mortality does not improve equally over age.
+However, to date no study has comprehensively explore the behaviour of lifespan variation in times of significant mortality increase.
+Using data from five mortality crises, We found that during these events relative lifespan variation increases, while absolute variation declines.
+Using decomposition by age, we show that absolute and relative indicators of lifespan variation diverge because the different weight of older age mortality change.
+During the crises periods, female lifespan variation is less affected than the males', a discrepancy which is mostly explained by the higher impact of infant and child mortality among males.
 This paper offers an insight into the effect of mortality crises, showing that inequalities might be accentuated by generalised increases of mortality and underscoring the importance of young ages in determining sex differences.
 Moreover, by uncovering opposing trends between lifespan variation indicators, it contributes to the discussion about the implementation of this measure in public policy.

 \section{Contributions}

-JMA conceived the study.
+JMA and SV conceived the study.
 SV and JMA designed and carried out the analyses and coding.
-IP contributed with comments on the implementation of the analysis and VZ by providing the Ukrainian data.
-SV wrote the paper and JMA, IP and VZ commented and provided significant insights and improvements.
+IP contributed with comments on the implementation of the analysis..
+SV wrote the paper with helpful comments and critical revisions from JMA, IP and VZ.

 \section{Acknowledgments}

-We thank Ugofilippo Basellini and Alyson van Raalte for their constructive and very helpful comments.
-Any and all mistakes are of course our own.
+We thank Ugofilippo Basellini and Alyson van Raalte for their constructive and very helpful comments on an earlier version of the manuscript.